CraigKelly/mateplus-poc/README.md

 This project assumes a Java 8 and Maven build system.

-In addition, you'll need our Mavenized MATE model jar:
+In addition, you'll need our Mavenized MATE model jar (which is over 600MB):

 ```
 <dependency>